JERUSALEM (JTA) — Israel will boycott a meeting at the United Nations to mark the 10th anniversary of the Durban conference on racism.

 The U.N.
 General Assembly voted on Dec.
 24 to hold a session in September on "Combating racism and follow-up of the Durban Programme of Action," dubbed Durban III.
 The meeting will mark the decennial of the original Durban conference, which was to have addressed institutional racism, but devolved into an anti-Israel and anti-Jewish hate-fest.

-The vote was 104 nations in favor of the resolution and 22 against, with 33 abstentions.
+The vote was 104 nations in favor of the resolution, 22 against, and 33 abstentions.

 "Israel regrets that a resolution on an important subject – elimination of racism – has been diverted and politicized by the automatic majority at the UN, by linking it to the Durban Declaration and Programme of Action (2001) that many states would prefer to forget.
 The Durban Conference of 2001, with its anti-Semitic undertones and displays of hatred for Israel and the Jewish World, left us with scars that will not heal quickly," the statement said.